PostCam: Camera-Controllable Novel-View Video Generation with Query-Shared Cross-Attention: Conclusion

-We propose PostCam, a framework for novel-view video generation that enables post-capture editing of camera trajectories in dynamic scenes.
-We find that existing video recapture methods suffer from suboptimal camera motion injection strategies—such suboptimal designs not only limit camera control precision but also result in generated videos that hardly to preserve fine visual details from the source video.
-To achieve more accurate and flexible motion manipulation, PostCam introduces a query-shared cross-attention module.
-It integrates two distinct forms of control signals: the 6-DoF camera poses and the 2D rendered video frames.
-By fusing them into a unified representation within a shared feature space, our model can extract underlying motion cues, which enhances both control precision and generation quality.
-Furthermore, we adopt a two-stage training strategy: the model first learns coarse camera control from pose inputs, and then incorporates visual information to refine motion accuracy and enhance visual fidelity.
-Experiments on both real-world and synthetic datasets demonstrate that PostCam outperforms state-of-the-art methods by over 20\% in camera control precision and view consistency, while achieving the highest video generation quality.
-Our project webpage is publicly available at: \href{https://cccqaq.github.io/PostCam.github.io/}{this https URL}.
+We propose PostCam, a novel-view video generation framework for dynamic scenes that enables precise post-capture editing of camera trajectories.
+To address the limitations of existing methods, including low camera control accuracy and inadequate detail preservation, we introduce a query-shared cross-attention module combined with a two-stage training strategy, which significantly enhances the understanding and manipulation of camera motion.
+Experiments on both real-world and synthetic datasets demonstrate that PostCam surpasses current state-of-the-art methods, achieving over 20\% improvement in camera control precision and view consistency while delivering the highest video generation quality.